 Wandering the streets of Gion, the narrow streets and side alleys ways were inviting in their subdued orange glow – igniting a well-known district in a layer of mystery.
-Blood-red lanterns with their pretty dove patterns marked out traditional teahouses, restaurants buzzed with the low hum of customers and the laughter of businessmen echoed in the secretive air, which whispered nothing except curiosity in a place where you wandered slowly and paused only in hope of a sighting, before moving on.
+Blood-red lanterns with their pretty dove patterns marked out traditional teahouses, restaurants buzzed with the low hum of customers, and the laughter of businesspeople echoed in the secretive air.
+All of which whispered nothing, except curiosity in a place where you wandered slowly and paused in the hope of a sighting, before moving on.

-“Look behind you, now” I heard, as I was leisurely photographing the old wooden houses which stand as a preservation of the old Japan.
-I longed to see what was behind them, and what tales they could tell.
+“Look behind you, now” I heard, as I was leisurely photographing the old wooden houses that still stand as the preservation of ancient Japan.
+I longed to see what was behind them and what tales they could tell.

 And there she was.

 I scrambled with my camera settings, knowing I only had a matter of seconds to capture my childhood dream of seeing such a respected figure in person as the door opened and the sound of the raucous crowd emerged.
-Before realising what was happening, and snapping out of awe, the door slammed shut and the sound of company was muted.
+Before realising what was happening, and snapping out of awe, the door slammed shut, and the sound of the awaiting audience was muted.

-Kyoto – a place identified not only with the ‘old’ Japan and UNESCO World Heritage temples, but also with the most beautiful and revered entertainer of all – the Geisha.
+Kyoto is a place identified not only with the ‘old’ Japan and UNESCO World Heritage temples but also with the most beautiful and revered entertainer of all – the Geisha.

-I’ve been obsessed with visiting Gion since my early teens after reading Memoirs of Geisha, more than once.
-It was a world and culture I could only imagine and, at such as young age, Japan was a far away land that I could only dream about.
-As much as I loved Tokyo, I was more excited about Kyoto, and one of the first things I asked when I arrived at my hostel was: “Where can I see Geisha?”
+I was obsessed with visiting Gion since my early teens after reading Memoirs of Geisha more than once.
+It was a world and culture I could only imagine, and since a young age, Japan was a faraway land that I had only dreamt of.
+As much as I loved Tokyo and Osaka, I was more excited about Kyoto, and one of the first things I asked when I arrived at my hostel was: “Where can I see Geisha?”
 They will, of course, tell you what they know.

-Seeing Geisha in the district of Gion is not guaranteed and if you are successful with a sighting, it will most likely be that of a Maiko.
-As many local people told me: “you have to be very lucky to see a Maiko, and even more so to see Geisha” and that’s really what it is.
+Seeing Geisha in the district of Gion is not guaranteed.
+If you are successful with a sighting, it will most likely be that of a Maiko.
+Many local people told me: “You have to be very lucky to see a Maiko, and even more so to see Geisha,” and that’s the truth.

-My first attempt was to try in the early evening after 8pm, where I wandered for approximately one hour and a half with no result.
-I covered a lot of land and there was no hint of an appearance.
-On the second night I asked fellow bloggers Kate and Mario, who had just arrived in Kyoto that day, if they would like to go ‘Geisha Spotting’ as I liked to call it, and they were more than happy to join in, this time concentrating on one main street next to the river after 10pm.
+My first attempt was to try in the early evening after 8 pm, where I wandered for approximately one hour and a half with no result.
+I covered a lot of ground, and there was no hint of an appearance.
+On the second night, I asked my friends, who had just arrived in Kyoto that day, if they would like to try and see a Geisha, and they were more than happy to join in, this time concentrating on one main street next to the river after 10 pm.

 But you will never forget the moment.

-What is the Best Time to Spot a Maiko or Geisha?
+What is the Best Time to Spot a Maiko or Geisha in Kyoto?

-I was told that Geisha and Maiko can start work from as early as 8pm, although the general consensus was that anywhere from 10pm – 11pm would give you a higher chance of an appearance.
+A local told me that Geisha and Maiko start work as early as 8 pm, although the consensus was that anywhere from 10 pm – 11 pm would give you a higher chance of an appearance.